- Everyone seems to understand DRY is good at the program level, but they don’t seem to understand it at the community level.

 3. MongoDB never should have existed.
 MongoDB should be a storage engine.
 The concept of a datastore that adapts its schema on-the-fly and drops relations for speed is okay, but there’s no reason the entire data-storage technology has to be reinvented to allow this.
 There’s no reason the entire query syntax has to be reinvented.
 There’s no reason the security policy has to be reinvented and all the DB drivers.
 There’s no reason all the tools to get visibility (sql pro) and backup the database need to be reinvented.
 Plus, if it were just a storage engine, migrating tables to InnoDB would be easier.

-The same point holds for cassandra (which is basically mysql with sharding built in), elastic search, and even kafka (basically just log part of mysql without columns).
+The same point holds for cassandra (which is basically mysql with sharding built in), elastic search, and even kafka (basically just WAL of mysql without columns).
 For example, a kafka topic could be seen as a table with the columns: offset, value.
 Remember storage engines can process different variations on SQL to handle any special functionality or performance characteristics as-needed.

 4. Overly-specialized technologies should not exist (unless built directly around a general technology).
 You ever see a fancy dinner-set, where for “convenience” people are offered 5 forks and spoons, each one meant to be used slightly differently for a slightly different task?
 That’s how I feel about overly-specialized technologies.
 For example, people seem to love job queues.
 All job queues should be built on top of a SQL backend so that engineers get the normal benefits